 6:45 pm - 7:30 pm

 We will be leaving the Alumni and Welcome Center towards the Christine Ann Center.
-We will stop for a moment of silence in front of Christine Ann Center.
+We will stop for a moment of silence in front of Christine Ann Domestic Abuse Services.
 The march will then proceed in silence to the Algoma Blvd entrance of Reeve Union.

 Reception and Never Silent Exhibition